nkowaokwu/igbo_api/README.md

 <h2 id="populating-data">Locally Populating Dictionary Data</h2>

-This project uses [MongoDB](https://docs.mongodb.com/drivers/node/) to store local data.
+This project requires the use of [MongoDB](http://docs.mongodb.com/) to locally store data.
+If you don't have MongoDB installed you can ge it [here](https://docs.mongodb.com/manual/administration/install-community/).

 To populate the database complete the following steps:

 ### 1. Build a Dictionary

-[`dictionary.html`](./dictionaries/html/dictionary.html) is an HTML representation of the Columbia PDF.
+[`dictionary.html`](./dictionaries/html/dictionary.html) is an HTML representation of the Columbia PDF that contains all the words and their information.

-The following command parses it and builds a number of JSON dictionaries:
+The following command parses the `html` file and builds a number JSON files:

 ```
 yarn build
 ```

-Here's an example JSON dictionary object: [ig-en/ig-en_expanded.json](./dictionaries/ig-en/ig-en_expanded.json)
+Here's an example JSON dictionary file: [ig-en/ig-en_expanded.json](./dictionaries/ig-en/ig-en_expanded.json)

 ### 2. Populate the MongoDB Database

-Now that we have the data, we need to use that data to populate, or seed, the database:
+Now that the data has been parsed, it needs to be used to populate, or seed, the MongoDB database.

 Start the development server: